opendi-org/containerized-authoring-demo/readme.md

 ### `.env`

 A sample `.env` file is provided as `SAMPLE.env`.
 To configure the project, create your own copy of `SAMPLE.env`, named `.env`.
+(macOS note: Finder prevents dotfile creation.
+Instead use `touch .env` in Terminal.)

 Expected Location: Top level parent directory for the Containerized Authoring Demo project.